top of page

 Regulations

-As a property owner or landlord, you must have an up-to-date EICR to follow legal requirements, including:
+Landlords and property owners must have an up-to-date EICR to meet legal requirements, including:

 Legal Protection